Paolo1995/DesignPatterns.SOLID/README.md

+#### Here we have an example of implementing the SOLID design pattern with .NET 6.

 # SOLID

 SOLID is a popular set of design principles that are used in object-oriented software development.
 SOLID is an acronym that stands for five key design principles: single responsibility principle, open-closed principle, Liskov substitution principle, interface segregation principle, and dependency inversion principle.
 All five are commonly used by software engineers and provide some important benefits for developers.